-You’ll find that some platforms have partner offers which will give you discounts on a variety of travel or house sitting services or additional services – TrustedHousesitters has a 24 Hour Vet Line for assistance and a forum for extra inter-member support.
+You'll find some platforms have partner offers which will give you discounts on a variety of travel or house sitting services or additional services - TrustedHousesitters has a 24 Hour Vet Line for assistance and a forum for extra inter-member support.
 Nomador has a useful Stopover feature.

 This may be of no interest to you whatsoever, but it's worth checking - you never know, there may be something that will benefit you on your travels.